Series / Homicide: Life on the Street

 - Pretty much ANY crossover with Law & Order saw shades of this- detectives, bosses and the D As all whining over jurisdiction and who gets the credit rather than in actually worrying over bringing a killer to justice, even to the detriment of the case itself.
 Ed Danvers and Jack McCoy had to almost be forced to work together at times.
 The only one who ever shows any sense is Falsone, who admits he doesn't give a damn who catches the guy so long as he's convicted.

 - From early in the first season onward, the impression is given that the only reason Barnfather has his job and rank is because of his skin color as little more than a public relations stunt, because he often shows he is not a capable police officer, is questionable to have ever worked in the field and totally botches the Adena Watson case almost right away.
-He will often order things done that go against any sort of common sense merely to try and play politics and pander to the media.
+He will often order things done that go against any sort of common sense merely to try and play politics and pander to both the media and his superiors.